DoctorKhan/Manual-Override-Book/output/final/Manual_Override_Complete_Book_with_cites.md

 ##### The Deeper Question

 You now have the tools to override your automatic programming.
-You can observe your NPC patterns, interrupt your reactive responses, and choose conscious alternatives.
+You can observe your Autopilot patterns, interrupt your reactive responses, and choose conscious alternatives.
 You have achieved a level of internal sovereignty that most humans never experience.

 But in developing these capabilities, you may have noticed something